Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Simulation Framework

 \subsection{The Target Architecture Class}

 Throughout the paper, we refer to the simulated architecture as the \textit{design under test} (DUT).
-We borrow this acronym from the hardware verification community, where it is used to refer to the design that is being tested.
-We call the machine that runs the simulator, the \textit{host}, and use \textit{DUT's host} to refer to the machine for which the DUT may behave as an accelerator.
+We call the machine that runs the simulator, the \textit{host}.
+We use \textit{DUT's host} to refer to the machine for which the DUT may behave as an accelerator.

 \cref{fig:hierarchy} shows the hierarchy of \proj's target architecture class.
 A cluster is composed of interconnected boards ($\sim$nodes) that contain one or more chip packages ($\sim$sockets).
 Each package is composed of one or several compute chiplets of any size (from a few mm$^2$ to as big as a wafer), optionally integrating DRAM chiplets with the compute chiplets.
-Each compute chiplet has a 2D array of tiles, where each tile contains one or more processing units (PUs), an SRAM scratchpad memory (SPM), a router, and a task scheduling unit (TSU).
+Each compute chiplet has a grid of tiles, where each tile contains one or more PUs, a private local memory in SRAM, a router, and a task scheduling unit (TSU).

-\textit{\textbf{Processing Units (PUs):}} A PU can be an ISA-programmable core, a CGRA unit, or a hardware accelerator, depending on the performance, energy and area model provided.
-We have only evaluated cases where the PUs are homogeneous across the chiplet, but \proj could potentially simulate heterogeneous manycores~\cite{decades,sambanova,cifer_cicc}, since a different performance model could be provided for different PU IDs.
+\textit{\textbf{Processing Units (PUs):}} A PU can be an ISA-programmable core, a CGRA unit, or a hardware accelerator, depending on the performance, energy and area models specified.
+We have only evaluated cases where the PUs are homogeneous across the chiplet, but \proj could potentially simulate heterogeneous manycores~\cite{decades,sambanova,cifer_cicc} since a different performance model could be provided for different PU IDs.

+\textit{\textbf{Network-on-chip (NoC):}} \proj supports evaluating 2D mesh and folded torus topologies\cite{topology_study} (with dimension-ordered routing) for the NoC that connects the routers of every tile.
+This NoC can span multiple chiplets and chip packages, up to the level of a cluster node.
+Several physical NoCs can be evaluated, with the same or different NoC widths.
+Additional NoCs can be regular (i.e., connecting all routers) or Ruche~\cite{ruche_batten,ruche_taylor} (i.e., connecting to one for every $R$ routers).

-\textit{\textbf{Network Routers:}} Routers generally have five bidirectional ports: North, South, East, West, and the PU ports (connected to the PU's input and output queues).
-When configuring hierarchical inter-chiplet networks~\cite{dcra} or ruche channels~\cite{ruche_batten,ruche_taylor}, some or all routers have an additional set of cardinal ports (for a total of nine). \proj supports 2D mesh and 2D folded torus topologies\cite{topology_study} (with dimension-ordered routing) across tiles and chiplets, up to the level of a node.
-Across nodes, \proj currently supports a mesh interconnect, but it could be extended to support other cluster-level topologies~\cite{slimf,fattree,dragonfly,benner2012optical,blue_gene}.
-In addition, \proj supports configuring reduction trees of different degrees \ifarxiv ~\cite{tascade} \fi .
+\textit{\textbf{Routers}} generally have five bidirectional ports: North, South, East, West, and the PU ports (connected to the PU's input and output queues).
+When configuring hierarchical inter-chiplet~\cite{dcra} or Ruche NoCs, some or all routers have an additional set of cardinal ports (for a total of nine). \proj can also evaluate the Tascade router support for asynchronous and opportunistic reduction trees~\cite{tascade}.